 In the “Red Beads Experiment” Deming asked members of the audience at his seminar to act as Willing Workers, a Secretary, and Inspectors in a factory that makes white beads.
 Unfortunately, there are red beads, as well as white beads, in the raw material that is delivered to the factory.
 The Willing Workers are to remove the white beads with a paddle and are given detailed instructions on how to do so.
 The Inspectors count how many red beads have been removed on the paddle and the Secretary records the results.
 Each scoop of the paddle by a worker represents a day’s work.
 Unfortunately, because the raw material contains both red and white beads each scoop of the paddle also contains red and white beads.
 On day four management is disappointed at the number of red beads being collected in the paddles and develops a plan.
 The plan recommends keeping only the best workers, so the workers with the worst results that day are laid off.
 The remaining staff are warned that unless results improve the factory will be closed.
 On day five the results have not improved as red beds are still being scooped up with white beads, so the factory is closed.

 In “The New Economics” Deming lists fourteen lessons from the experiment.
 One of the lessons is that the Willing Workers were victims of the process as they could not, under the manager’s rules, improve their performance.

-Software quality and testers can, like the Willing Workers, be a victim of the process.
+Software quality and testers can be victims of the process, like the Willing Workers.
 We should not ask “Why did the tester miss that bug?”, we should instead ask how to improve the process.

 - These two books each give a full account of the “Red Beads Experiment”: